MyLibreLab/MyLibreLab/docs/conversion-of-myopenlab-repository.md

 Following steps were done to convert the SVN-based MyOpenLab repository to this repository

 - git to svn conversion of <https://sourceforge.net/p/myopenlab3/code/HEAD/tree/>
-  - using availble information (in the code) of the authors Carmelo Salafia and Javier Velásquez.
+  - using available information (in the code) of the authors Carmelo Salafia and Javier Velásquez.
 Put it into `authors.txt`:
    ```properties
    rjvelasquez40 = Javier Velásquez <javiervelasquez125@gmail.com>
    carmelosalafia = Carmelo Salafia <cswi@gmx.de>